- Faculty Bios

 Bachmann, novels by H.G.
 Adler and Alois Hotschnig, and a critical work by Bernd Stiegler.

 Hiram College, and North Adams State College.
-He has been teaching at Simon's Rock
+He has taught at Simon's Rock since

 Awards & Fellowships